charishraju/Diabetis_Prediction/README.md

 # Diabetis_Prediction

-* In this Project We are going to analyze different physical attributes of people in the given data and predict a model to predict if a person has diabetis or not
+* In this Project We are going to analyze different physical attributes of people in the given data and Create a model to predict if a person has diabetis or not

 # Data